 Another month went by.
 They were prepared for the chills of November, except for Joanne.
-The toll of her work schedule must had caught up with her because she came home one day, coughing.
+The toll of her work schedule must have caught up with her because she came home one day, coughing.
 Jiro and Chun had picked her up at the shop, but only Chun went in to drop her off, making sure she was inside and safe.
 Jiro chose to stay in his car.
 He saw Vanessa’s car parked nearby.
-He did not want to cause a scheme and sabotage Calvin’s work.
+He did not want to cause a scene and sabotage Calvin’s work.
 Like he was scared of Vanessa, but he knew better than to risk Calvin’s job.

 “You got meds around here?”
 Chun asked, leading Joanne down the hall.

 “Yeah,” Joanne replied, her voice hoarse from coughing.

 Chun looked fierce—a rare expression on his face.
 “I don’t know why you even came to work today.
 I’m surprised you didn’t get half of the shop sick yet.”

 “I’ll stay home tomorrow,” Joanne reassured him.

 Joanne smiled—a rare smile on her face these days.
 “You sound like Da Dong.”